-SteelMaster’s Quonset Huts are versatile and easy to customize, yet provide strength and durability needed for a building.
+SteelMaster’s Quonset Huts are versatile and easy to customize, yet provide the strength and durability needed for a building.
 The heavy grade steel provides an incredibly strong building that can withstand the bumps and bangs common to a working structure.
 Unlike fabric buildings, steel buildings will not rip or tear.
-A rip in a fabric structure can easily spread across the entire cover, which would expose the materials inside the building to the harsh elements.
+A rip in a fabric structure can easily spread across the entire cover, which would expose the materials inside the building to harsh elements.

 Each prefabricated building receives a certified engineer’s stamp before it gets to your door.
 We follow FEMA’s building codes, IBC codes, ASCE-7 recommendations and building codes specific to your location, such as Florida’s HVHZ and Chapter 16 codes.

-In fact, one of our prefabricated buildings was tested for projectile penetration in strict accordance to FEMA 320/361 and ICC-500.
+In fact, one of our prefabricated buildings was tested for projectile penetration in strict accordance with FEMA 320/361 and ICC-500.
 Testers hurled a 15 pound wooden 2”x 4” at 100 mph at one of our steel walls, recreating what could happen with debris during a powerful storm.
 As expected, the building sustained minimal damage.
 SteelMaster’s disaster resistant buildings have also survived real-life tests outside of controlled experiments.